It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 I have not heard from her since.

-All I want to do is have my sister rescue just like everybody else that is there.
+All I want to do is have my sister rescue, just like everybody else that is there.

 And I don't understand why the efforts are so slow and so unorganized to get these people out of there.

-Well what do you suspect is the answer?
+Well, what do you suspect is the answer?

 How would you be doing it?

-Well if I had my own way, I would drive down there and get her myself.
+Well, if I had my own way, I would drive down there and get her myself.

-You can't drive it it's a flooded out area.
+It's a flooded out area.

-I I I think the best way to deal with this we all see these people gathered around a superdome and why did you drop some water?
+I think the best way to deal with this, we all see these people gathered around a superdome.

-And uh there are there's always there's always food, ice, water somewhere uh in in that in that concession air complex because you're gonna have fans coming in the concession stands have to be open.
+And there's always, there's always food, ice, water, somewhere in that concessionaire complex because you're going to have fans coming in.

-Now the Superdome we're coming up on football season down the college football season is supposed to start this weekend.
+The college football season is supposed to start this weekend.

-The Saints home opener is September eighteenth.
+The Saints home opener is September 18th.

-I have been wondering all right there has to be a concessionaire hub center hub of operations that's on the site of the Superdome.
+I have been wondering, all right, there has to be a concessionaire hub, center hub of operations that's on the site of the Superdome.

 That stuff has to be there.